squarecandy/woocommerce-stripe-security/README.md

 * copy `squarecandy-wc-stripe-keys.php` into the directory
 * change the permissions of `squarecandy-wc-stripe-keys.php` to 400 (Owner read only)

-You can do the above manually, just run these commands:
+You can do the above manually, or just run these commands:

 ```
 # start in your WP install home directory